Houses in Multiple Occupation (HMOs)

 What are Houses in Multiple Occupation?

-A simple explanation of Houses in Multiple Occupation (HMO) is a property which is occupied by three or more persons from different families as their main or any residence.
+A simple explanation of Houses in Multiple Occupation (HMO) is a property which is occupied by three or more persons from different families who share facilities such as kitchens and/or bathrooms.

 Licensing of Houses in Multiple Occupation

-You can download the application form, guidance notes and associated documents here for licensing Houses in Multiple Occupation:
+The application form, guidance notes and associated documents for licensing Houses in Multiple Occupation are available to download.